 Carvey is an accomplished drummer in real life and the solo in the film was genuinely played by him.

 The teen drama tells the story of Devon Miles, a recent high school graduate, played by Cannon.
-He attends Atlanta A&T University on a scholarship, and gets caught up in a rivalry with Morris Brown College.
+He attends Atlanta A&T University on a scholarship, and gets caught up in a marching band rivalry with Morris Brown College.

 A 2008 comedy, written by Will Ferrell and Adam McKay, Step Brothers explores the relationship between Brennan Huff and Dale Doback, two 40-year-olds who still live with their parents, and who are forced to live together as step brothers after their parents fall in love and get married.

 A Drummer’s Dream

 A Drummer’s Dream is a 2010 documentary film from John Walker, which focuses on the 2008 Nasyrium Drum Camp founded by Nasyr Abdul Al-Khabyyr.

-Beyond all else, however, the documentary captures the love the musicians have for their drum kits and explores the necessary balance that must exist between technical skill and the love of playing.
+Beyond all else, the documentary captures the love the musicians have for their drum kits and explores the necessary balance that must exist between technical skill and the love of playing.